-Members of the 22-strong group have pledged to spread awareness of the genocide through personal actions in the UK – including memorial events, workshops and debates across Defence and civilian communities.
+Members of the 22-strong group have pledged to spread awareness of the genocide through personal actions in the UK – including memorial community action events, workshops and debates across Defence and civilian communities.

 Delegates travelled to Srebrenica as part of Remembering Srebrenica’s programme of educational visits.
 The group was drawn from the Army, Royal Air Force and Royal Navy.

 The delegation included Ministry of Defence (MOD) experts who provide advice and support on cultural matters to UK military formations deploying to locations overseas.
 It also included military personnel involved with civil engagement activities and Army recruitment specialists who work with various ethnic communities across the UK.

 Delegation champion Imam Asim Hafiz OBE, pictured above, is the MOD’s Islamic Religious Advisor.